 Instead of a full bath, sometimes you may just want to wash the little one.
 To do that properly you may want to follow these steps:

-- Hold Your Baby on your knee or lay the little one on a changing mat — take off the clothes
+- Hold Your Child on your knee or lay the little one on a changing mat — take off the clothes

-- Clean around Your Baby ’s ears with a fresh piece of cotton wool but never inside the ears — don’t use cotton buds to clean inside your baby’s ears
+- Clean around Your Child ’s ears with a fresh piece of cotton wool but never inside the ears — don’t use cotton buds to clean inside your baby’s ears

-- Clean the rest of Your Baby ‘s face, neck, and hands in the same way and dry them gently with the towel
+- Clean the rest of Your Child ‘s face, neck, and hands in the same way and dry them gently with the towel

 - Clean your little one’s bottom and private parts with fresh cotton wool and warm water